 The Society's website www.TalmudHa-Igud.org.il presents updates on progress, information on how to acquire volumes, together with synopses of variant readings and background material associated with present and future volumes.
+For the current chapter, a full synopsis is included at the end of the volume.
+The master's thesis by our author, Natanel Ba'adani, a study on the variant readings, is referred to in the body of the commentary as "Text Section", and appears in full on the web site under the 'References' tab.

-Our indebtedness to learned scholars of past generations will be expressed in this volume and those to follow through a page in memory of scholars who perished in the holocaust.
+Our indebtedness to learned scholars of past generations is expressed in our volumes through a page in memory of scholars who perished in the holocaust.
 May their memory be for a blessing.